vtbassmatt/triviagame/README.md

 From there, click "Manage game" and you can find the "Player join" link.

 ## Deploying to fly.io

+**I used to deploy this to fly.io, but have recently switched to a VPS.**
+Therefore the fly.io infrastructure won't be maintained, and will eventually be removed.

 If you aren't me, you'll need to edit fly.toml with a new app name.